flatcar/shim-review/README.md

 ### How do you manage and protect the keys used in your shim?
 Describe the security strategy that is used for key protection.
 This can range from using hardware tokens like HSMs or Smartcards, air-gapped vaults, physical safes to other good practices.
 *******************************************************************************
-We store our CA in HSM token, and the signing keys are stored in Azure Keyvault which are backed by FIPS 140-2 Level 2 backed HSM.
+We store our CA offline in an HSM token, and the signing keys are stored in Azure Keyvault backed by a FIPS 140-2 Level 2 HSM.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the shim?